annshinewu/Fundamentals-of-Python/chapter1.md

 Look at the unfinished statements.

-Finish them by adding True or Flase, depending on the comment in the line above, to the variables.
+Finish them by adding True or False, depending on the comment in the line above, to the variables.

 Note that characters are compared using ASCII numbers (A = 65 and Z = 90 in increasing order)